The PE Podcast

 Celestine Chua: Welcome to The Personal Excellence Podcast Episode 17, I’m Celes from PersonalExcellence.co!

 First off, I want to apologize for the slow updates in the past months, if not year.
 For those of you who are not on the PE newsletter, do join — it’s at personalexcellence.co/newsletter.
-Even though there hasn’t been much updates on the blog, I’ve been sending out email updates that are not posted on the blog.
+Even though there haven’t been many updates on the blog, I’ve been sending out email updates that are not posted on the blog.
 So maybe you don’t see as many updates there but there have been emails sent out — sometimes weekly, sometimes fortnightly, sometimes monthly.
 If you are on the newsletter, you’ll get access to all of that including announcements of live courses that I’m running.

 All that said, I totally recognize that there has been a lack of updates on PE.
 A large part is because I’ve been busy working on things in my personal life.
 Things that I feel are important, that deserve my full attention, as opposed to repeatedly running in a rat wheel and working on things that are urgent but may not be as important.
 I felt that I needed to take time out to work on these things.